MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/rest/csharp.md

 ### Display answer results

-This section show how to access some of the fields from each type of answer result and apply the results contractual rules.
-You will likely use data from more of the fields that are shown here.
+This example accesses a few of the fields from each type of answer result and applies any contractual rules.
+You will likely use data from more of the fields than are shown in this example.
 For information about the fields that each answer result may include, see [Response objects](../../reference/response-objects.md).

 ```csharp
         // Displays all webpages in the Webpages answer.
         static void DisplayAllWebPages(Newtonsoft.Json.Linq.JToken webpages)
         {